hubblock/Yearbook-Election-Instructions/README.md

 # Election Survey for Yearbook

 ## Author

 - Edwardo Howell

-## Overview:
+## Overview

-This form allows students to anonymously express their feelings about the upcoming election between Harris and Trump.
-Your responses will remain confidential to only Yearbook members, and some submission may be randomly selected to feature in the yearbook.
-The goal is to record the diverse perspectives of Early College High School students while maintaing respect and neutrality.
+This form allows students to share their perspectives on the upcoming election between Kamala Harris and Donald Trump.
+Responses are anonymous and will be reviewed by Yearbook staff, with some submissions potentially selected to feature in the yearbook.
+The aim is to capture the diverse views of Early College High School students while ensuring a respectful and neutral environment.

 ## How to Access the Form

-To access the form, you will be prompted to a sign in page.
-Your login will be you student ID number.
-After signing im, you will be able to fill out the survey and submit your response anonymously.
+To access the form, simply click the provided link.
+You will need to enter your school email to proceed.
+Any response submitted with a non-school email will be disqualified.

+## Form Structure

+- **Enter your school email**: Required field to verify your school affiliation.
+- **First & Last Name**: Required field for record-keeping (will not be shared publicly).
+- **Grade Level**: Select from 9th, 10th, 11th, or 12th grade.
+- **Who would you vote?**: Choose between Kamala Harris or Donald Trump.
+- **What do you like or dislike about the candidates' plans?**: A text box for expressing your thoughts on each candidate’s plans.
+Please keep comments respectful and relevant.

-## What You Can Do:
+## What You Can Do

-You are free to express your opinions about the election, in line with the First Amendment, as long that your comments remain neutral.
-Feel free to share your thoughts and feelings without fear, as long as they adhere to the guidelines outlined below.
+You are encouraged to freely express your opinions about the election in accordance with the First Amendment, provided your comments are respectful and adhere to the form's guidelines.
+Feel free to share your thoughts openly, knowing that your submission will remain anonymous.

-## What You Cannot Do:
+## What You Cannot Do

-Your submission will be reviewed by Yearbook and it cannot contain profanity or violate the limitation of the first amendment.
+All submissions will be reviewed by the Yearbook team and must not contain any of the following:

-- Incitement to Imminent Lawless Action
+- Incitement to imminent lawless action
-- efamation
+- Defamation
 - Obscenity
-- False Speech
+- False information
-- Hate Speech
+- Hate speech

-Any form violating these rules will be disqualified and ignored for potential random selection to appear on Yearbook Election Spread.
+Any response violating these guidelines will be disqualified and will not be considered for potential publication in the yearbook’s election spread.

-## How the Form Works:
+## How the Form Works

-The form as required rating scale (1-5) where you click to how strongly you feel about the election, with 1 being least and 5 for being most estatic.
-There is also an optinal text box where you can explain why you feel this way.
+The form includes the following sections:

+- **School Email Verification**: To ensure eligibility, only submissions from valid school emails will be accepted.
+- **Grade Level and Voting Choice**: Select your grade level and indicate your voting preference.
+- **Opinion on Candidates’ Plans**: This open-ended section allows you to express your likes or dislikes about each candidate's proposed plans.

+Please note that while responses are anonymous, they must meet all guidelines to be eligible for potential inclusion in the yearbook.